Rent Don't Look Now Online DVD & Blu-ray Rental

 Spoiler Alert

-This stands alone at the peak of British horror films, delivering visceral shocks in a dense atmosphere of supernatural dread.
-It is felicitously located in the labyrinthine canals of an out of season Venice; which lead Donald Sutherland to an unexpected and disorientating conclusion.
+This is my pick for the best horror film ever made.
+It delivers visceral shocks in a dense atmosphere of supernatural dread among the labyrinthine canals of out-of-season Venice; which lead Donald Sutherland to an unexpected and disorientating conclusion.

 Cheap production otherwise a cracker. - Don't Look Now review by JD